The features, benefits, and drawbacks of migrating from Oracle Discoverer to Microsoft Power BI.

 Migrating Discoverer Security to Power BI

 Using ennSight, the security from Discoverer can be transferred over to Power BI, and report access can be restricted to the user level.
-Power BI is strictly desktop or browser-based, so no concept of business areas exist here and there is no administrative piece.
+Power BI is strictly desktop or browser-based, so no concept of business areas exists here and there is no administrative piece.

 - Security for Business Area (BA) Access cannot be migrated from Discoverer due to a limitation in Power BI.
 Power BI only works on the SQL path and not BA.

 - Microsoft Active Directory can be used to identify who owns each report and restrict access based on roles for the data, but not the complete report.
-If you develop a single dashboard or report, or gave access to one person, you can define the roles based on geography so only certain data is available to the user.
+If you develop a single dashboard or report or gave access to one person, you can define the roles based on geography so that only certain data is available to the user.